How to Join

 We do not ask new attendees to stand up and introduce themselves.
 In the paper worship guide there is a form that we ask visitors and guests to fill out.
-You can also provide us with your name and contact information for us to follow up with you by texting the word “guest” to 630-409-1350.
+You can also provide us with your name and contact information for us to follow up with you by clicking here to sign up to receive emails and/or texts from us.
 This allows us to follow up with you and welcome you more personally.

 Am I expected to put money in the offering plate?
 And, if I do, where does my money go?

 You don’t have to give anything.
 We believe we are called to give not out of obligation but out of gratitude for the abundance of gifts we’ve been given by God.
 Every dollar bill is a gift from God and every gift—no matter how small or large—can contribute to God’s mission in the world.
 If you do share a gift, know that it will be used for God’s work in our congregation, neighborhood, and around the world.

 I don’t eat gluten and/or I don’t drink alcohol––do you provide something different during communion?

 Yes!
 We always have gluten-free and alcohol-free options available.
 Please reach out if you have any further questions or concerns.

 Are children welcome?
 Is there childcare provided during worship services?

 Children are very welcome in worship at Bethlehem—we want them to be there!
 Our Sunday morning services include “children’s time” with one of the rostered leaders and there are also activity bags located at the entrance to our worship spaces to help engage children during services.
 Currently we do not offer childcare in the nursery.

 What does my family need to do to have our baby baptized?